aju513/learning-management-system/docs/authentication-authorization.md

 If users already exist, the command assigns `super-admin` to user ID 1.
 If ID 1 does not exist, it reports a warning and does not promote another user.

-## User lifecycle
+## Fixed roles and portal resolution

+Every user has exactly one of four code-owned roles: `super-admin`, `admin`, `instructor`, or `trainee`. `/portal` rejects roleless, multi-role, and unsupported-role accounts rather than guessing a destination.
+The resolved portal dashboards are `/super-admin`, `/admin`, `/instructor`, and `/learning`, respectively.
+Portal-entry permissions are mutually exclusive, including for Super Admin; the Super Admin override continues to grant non-portal oversight abilities.

-User forms contain name, email, password/confirmation, active/inactive status, and roles.
+There is no custom-role CRUD or role picker.
+Super Admin creates fixed Admin, Instructor, and Trainee accounts from separate screens.
+Admin creates fixed Instructor and Trainee accounts.
+User forms contain name, email, password/confirmation, and active/inactive status.
 Users are hard-deleted; there are no soft deletes.
 The last super administrator cannot be deleted, demoted, or deactivated.
-Authorized self-deletion is permitted when another super administrator exists and invalidates the current session.

 Permissions are never assigned directly to users.
-Users receive roles, and roles receive permissions from the code-owned catalog. `super-admin` cannot be renamed or deleted, and roles with assigned users cannot be deleted.
-The LMS adds code-owned `admin`, `instructor`, and `trainee` roles whose default permission matrices are exact-synchronized from `config/lms.php`.
-Non-super administrators can only assign role types covered by their explicit `users.manage-*` permissions and can never grant `super-admin`.
+The four roles receive exact, code-owned permission matrices from `config/lms.php`. `admin:permissions-sync` refuses to mutate data when users have multiple roles, no role outside the bootstrap exception, or an assigned unsupported role.
+This prevents role combinations from accumulating menus or crossing portal boundaries.

 ## Activity log

-Spatie Activitylog records login/logout/failure, demo login, password reset/change, profile changes, user/role administration, permission synchronization, and menu regeneration.
-Passwords, tokens, and session values are excluded. `/admin/activity-log` is read-only and permission-protected.
+Spatie Activitylog records login/logout/failure, demo login, password reset/change, profile changes, user administration, course applications and reviews, permission synchronization, and menu regeneration.
+Passwords, tokens, and session values are excluded. `/super-admin/activity-log` is read-only and permission-protected.
 Retention defaults to 365 days through `ACTIVITY_LOG_RETENTION_DAYS`.